yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 ---
 # Welcome to the Galaxy Training Academy 2025
-Do you want to learn how to use Galaxy, a open source data analysis platform?
+Do you want to learn how to use Galaxy, an open source data analysis platform?
 Then you are at the right place.
 We offer here a **5-day Global Online and Asynchronous learning event**.

 **Registrations will open on the 3rd of March.**

 ## Do you want to join the GTA as a trainer?
-Please fill our [form](https://forms.gle/V9QqSDNg2UmQaDHy8) to indicate in what capacity you would like to help.
+Please fill out our [form](https://forms.gle/V9QqSDNg2UmQaDHy8) to indicate in what capacity you would like to help.

 ## Do you want to participate as a learner?
-In the following you will learn everything you need to know about the event.
+In the following, you will learn everything you need to know about the event.

 **Course format**

 The event is asynchronous which means you can set your own pace on your learning journey using our provided self-learning materials.
-You will start the event by your self at your own time.
+You will start the event by yourself at your preferred time.
 Don't worry, asynchronous does not mean that you are alone!
 If you ever need help, you can contact one of our many trainers worldwide via **Slack chat**.

 **How to participate**

-First you will need to register. **We will open registrations on the 3rd of March.**
+First, you will need to register. **We will open registrations on the 3rd of March.**
-You only need a browser and an account on one of the galaxy instances registered for this event.
+You only need a browser and an account on one of the Galaxy instances registered for this event.
 Please have a look at the [setup page](https://training.galaxyproject.org/training-material/events/2025-05-12-galaxy-academy-2025.html#setup).

 <button id="program-button" class="btn btn-info" onclick="$('#setup-tab').tab('show');">Setup</button>